What Affects the Resale Value of My Home?

 • A high-functioning kitchen

-• A master suite
+• A primary suite

 • HVAC system

 Some remodeling projects can add instant value to your home.
-Interestingly, studies show that replacing old siding provides the greatest return on investment and gets the highest resale price — Although, most of the homes in Southern California that siding is usually confined to mid-century modern and modern architectural styles.
+Interestingly, studies show that replacing old siding provides the greatest return on investment and gets the highest resale price.
+Studies also show that adding a bedroom puts your home into another price category, so converting your loft or den can be an instant equity injection.

-Studies also show that adding a bedroom puts your home into another price category as well, so convert your loft or den can be an instant injection of equity.
-But again, just be aware that a 5th bedroom, may or may not add value depending on your home’s demographic.
+But again, just be aware that a 5th bedroom may or may not add value depending on your home's demographic.

 The price of your home is affected by external factors.
-For example, if a local employer moves out of town, the value of your home will likely decrease — The most extreme example of this is what happened in Detroit after the auto industry’s hay day.
+For example, if a local employer moves out of town, the value of your home will likely decrease — The most extreme example is what happened in Detroit after the auto industry's hay day.

-When considering resale value, ask your agent to consider local housing market price trends, supply and demand, transportation plans, and incoming industries to estimate the likelihood of getting a good price when you eventually do sell.
+When considering resale value, ask your agent to consider local housing market price trends, supply and demand, transportation plans, and incoming industries to estimate the likelihood of getting a good price when you sell.

 If you don’t have an agent, call or text me anytime!